 Arlington House, the former residence of Robert E. Lee, sits on a hill overlooking the cemetery.
 Originally built to be a living memorial to George Washington, in 1864 the grounds were taken over by the federal government to serve as a burial site for Civil War soldiers.
 Over the years, the house was also used as a plantation estate and home to 63 slaves, a military headquarters and a community for emancipated slaves and a national cemetery.
 The preserved historic home is open for public tours daily.

-- Every Memorial Day and Veteran’s Day, about 5,000 visitors attend each of the annual remembrance ceremonies in Arlington National Cemetery’s Memorial Amphitheatre.
-These services are often attended by the President of the United States.
+On Memorial Day and Veterans Day, thousands of visitors attend remembrance services in the Memorial Amphitheater.
+These special services are often attended by the President or Vice President of the United States.

 The easiest way to get to Arlington National Cemetery is by Metro via the direct Arlington Cemetery stop (Blue line).
 Metrobus routes also stop at the site and it is accessible by several major roadways including George Washington Parkway.
 Once you’ve arrived, start at the Welcome Center, which offers an overview of the site.
 Here you can also sign up for a bus tour that stops at various sites throughout the cemetery.
 The cemetery is built into a hill and requires extensive walking if you choose to skip the shuttle.

 After exploring the Arlington National Cemetery, make sure to visit the monuments memorials on the National Mall.